-Seventy percent of the Earth is made up of water, and the inhabitants of the ocean, specifically plankton and algae, contribute around 50 to 85% of the oxygen in the Earth’s atmosphere.
+Seventy percent of the Earth is made up of water, and the inhabitants of the ocean, specifically seaweed, and algae, contribute around 50 to 85% of the oxygen in the Earth’s atmosphere.

 For thousands of years, people believed that going to the ocean is good for the health.
 There has been much research about Thalassotherapy, the term used for ocean-based health therapies over the past 200 years.
 Ocean water, algae, ocean mud, and marine minerals have been used to treat rheumatism, arthritis, joint troubles, and injuries, and to repair, hydrate, soothe and regenerate skin cells.